ibm-cloud-docs/log-analysis/agent/config_agent_os_cluster.md

 You must enable virtual routing and forwarding (VRF) and connectivity to service endpoints for your account.
 [Learn more](/docs/account?topic=account-vrf-service-endpoint)

 ### Step 4.
-Deploy the LogDNA agent in the cluster
+Deploy the logging agent in the cluster
 {: #config_agent_os_cluster_step4}

-Create a Kubernetes daemon set to deploy the LogDNA agent on every worker node of your Kubernetes cluster.
+Create a Kubernetes daemon set to deploy the logging agent on every worker node of your Kubernetes cluster.

-The LogDNA agent collects the following logs:
+The logging agent collects the following logs:
 - STDOUT and STDERR
 - Logs with the extension `*.log`, and extensionsless files that are stored in the `/var/log` directory of your pod.
 By default, logs are collected from all namespaces, including `kube-system`, and automatically forwarded to the {{site.data.keyword.la_full_notm}} service.

-Choose one of the following commands to install and configure the LogDNA agent version 1:
+Choose one of the following commands to install and configure the logging agent version 1:

 | Location                  | Command (By using public endpoints)               |
 |--------------------------|----------------------------------------------------|